nanlabs/terraform-aws-starter/live/core/README.md

 docker run -it --rm postgres:14.0-alpine psql -h $db_host -p $db_port -U $db_username -d $db_name
 ```

-Then you can run some SQL commands to test the setup of the database.
+You can now run SQL commands to test the setup of the database.
 For example:

-- Get the current date and time
+- Get the current date and time:

 ```sql
 > SELECT NOW();
 ```

-- Get the database version
+- Get the database version:

 ```sql
 > SELECT version();
 ```

-- Get the list of Tables
+- Get the list of tables:

 ```sql
 > SELECT table_name FROM information_schema.tables WHERE table_schema = 'public';